 Example 3: LinkedIn retargeting ad

-After the Google and Bing searches — and visiting each post-click experience — I was then retargeted by this Sponsored Ad on LinkedIn which continues the customer experience story:
+After the Google and Bing searches — and visiting each post-click landing page — I was then retargeted by this Sponsored Ad on LinkedIn which continues the customer experience story:

 Clicking the ad takes people to this page where they can dive deeper into the story before downloading the CX reading list: